-This lack of information made the participants critically question poultry meat labels.
-It was also specifically said by participants that they look for labels such as "New" or the nutritional value label, but apparently not for e. g. animal welfare labels or organic labels.
-Discussants' trust in labels seemed to be limited and comparatively more doubts in labels were uttered than among respondents from the other study countries.
-Many British participants claimed that they do not trust labels or trust them only partially.
+This lack of information caused participants to critically question poultry meat labels.
+Participants also explictly claimed that they look for labels such as "New" or the nutritional labelling, but apparently not to, for example, animal welfare labels or organic labels.
+Discussants' trust in labels seemed to be limited and comparatively more doubts about labels were expressed than among respondents from the other study countries.
+Many British participants said that they do not trust labels or trust them only partially.
 It was claimed several times that labels can be misleading.
-Furthermore, some discussants considered labels in supermarkets as less trustworthy than, for example, information received from the farmer.
+In addition, some discussants stated that they consider supermarket labels to be less trustworthy than, for example, information they receive from the farmer.